How Much Do Executive Search Firms Charge?

 The Contingency Fee Model — a real-life example

-Let’s take a hypothetical scenario — you're the HR manager of a growing software development company.
-You're looking to hire a new project manager but are unsure about the exact requirements or the salary range for this position.
-Here's how you might proceed with a Contingency Fee Model:
+As the HR manager of a growing software development company, you need to hire a new project manager but are uncertain about the exact requirements or salary range for the position.
+To navigate this process, you engage a recruitment agency specializing in tech roles.
+They explain their Contingency Fee Model, emphasizing that you only pay if they successfully fill the position.

-III.
-Hybrid Fee Arrangements
+3. Hybrid Fee Arrangements for Executive Search Firms

 The Hybrid Fee Model — a Practical Example